reagent-project/reagent/doc/UsingHiccupToDescribeHTML.md

   [:p "I'm the second child element."]]
 ```

+NOTE: Also check [Security](./Security.md) for some effects of using data to create React elements.

 As described below, reagent provides a number of extensions and conveniences to Hiccup, but the general rules of Hiccup are as follows:

 1. The first element is either a keyword or a symbol